riojosdev/100-days-of-code/log.md

 **Thoughts:** So today I finished the CSS illustration which I have been working on.
 I had to add a lot of elements to make it appear a bit realistic.
 But overall a great way to learn a lot about CSS.
 I'm great at it now.

 **Link(s) to work**: [Pure CSS Illustration of Lip Biting on Codepen](https://codepen.io/sreadyila/pen/JjGerWZ)

+### Day 58: Jul 19, 2020

+**Today's Progress**: Started learning ObservableHQ and also trying out Open Web Analytics

+**Thoughts:** I have always wanted to try out ObservableHQ notebook.
+It is an incredible platform to do interactive Data Visulaization.
+I could feel the potential.
+But there is bit of learning curve to it.
+It is JavaScript but not the way We learned to do javascript.
+I have found their official tutorials and started learning that.
+Later I felt I needed to update some of my strategies.
+And I came upon Open Web Analytics framework a great alternative to Google Analytics.
+So I figured to do that too on the side.
+But it kinda requires a server side dashboard, so now I think I have to build a dashboard on Heroku with a touch of PHP and MySQL.
+Now I'm getting back on PHP after a long time.
+I feel kinda unmotivated to do PHP.
+I'm actually excited to do JavaScript!

+**Link(s) to work**: None